 One big sign is saying no. Narcissists cannot stand someone saying no to them; this criticism cuts them deep; it hurts their ego and their superior status that they are above all others.

-They never learned how to accept a no. Process the no or deal with a no, all they know is how to push, provoke and manipulate into getting people to change their no into a yes, and give in to their narcissistic demands.
+They never learned how to accept a no. Process the no or deal with a no. All they know is how to push, provoke and manipulate into getting people to change their no into a yes, and give in to their narcissistic demands.
 They will guilt trip, provoke, silent treatment, gaslight and triangulate to get their own needs met.
 They are selfish through and through.
-Their mindset it amongst other things. ” what’s yours is mine, and what’s mine is my own.” and with that eventually they end up alone.
+Their mindset is, amongst other things. ” what’s yours is mine, and what’s mine is my own.” and with that, eventually, they end up alone.

-Not getting reactions from others also wounds them, they believe they are special and superior to all others, if they can not control and get positive, they will try to control by getting negative emotional response from people, no one can throw a bigger tantrum than a narcissist whose losing control of someone else’s mind.
+Not getting reactions from others also wounds them.
+They believe they are special and superior to all others.
+If they can not control and get positive, they will try to control by getting negative emotional responses from people.
+No one can throw a bigger tantrum than a narcissist whose losing control of someone else’s mind.

-They cannot stay rational, while things are going their way.
-They’ll look like they have when they are getting what they want whenever they want it all is well, the problem is most of them don’t even know what they genuinely wish to have, so this is unachievable they want instant answers from you, they want to say jump, and you say “how high.”
+They cannot stay rational while things are going their way they’ll look like they can, when they are getting what they want whenever they want it all is well, the problem is most of them don’t even know what they genuinely wish to have, so this is unachievable they want instant answers from you, they want to say jump, and you say “how high.”
 Then they want you to jump that high, even when it’s impossible, they don’t want you to think for yourself, or others, only them, they want to be your top priority, all your hopes, needs, dreams need to take a hike out of the window, and you need to replace those with all of theirs.